EGI-Federation/eosc-data-transfer/README.md

 - listing the content of a storage element
 - query information about a storage element
-- renaming a storage element (including its path, which means to move it)
+- rename a storage element (including its path, which means to move it)
 - delete a storage element
 - create a hierarchical storage element (folder/container/bucket)